port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/run-on-events.md

         ...
 ```

-For instance, the event sent to the EventBridge bus for the `CreateFunction` Lambda API call has the following structure:
+For instance, the event sent to the EventBridge bus for the `CreateFunction` lambda API call has the following structure:

 ```json showLineNumbers
 {